 What is tiramisu?

 Tiramisu is a popular Italian dessert.
 It’s made with ladyfingers dipped in coffee that’s been mixed with coffee liqueur and layered with a creamy mascarpone cheese mixture.
-It’s then topped with cocoa powder.
+It has a layer of cocoa powder on the top.

 What are ladyfingers?